rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Ubuntu.md

 #### Deploy SGX Agent
 ```
-From the root directory, run the below command:
-$modprobe msr
 Copy sgx_agent.tar, sgx_agent.sha2 and agent_untar.sh from binaries directoy to a directory in SGX compute node
 ./agent_untar.sh
 Edit agent.conf with the following